discover-devops/jenkins_pipeline/03_Declarative Pipelines.md

 Declarative Pipeline is easier to use and designed for most common CI/CD workflows without needing to dive deep into Groovy programming.

-Let me know if you need more clarification on this!